-The statewide rate of chlamydia screening by all reporting medical groups is 51%.
-This means 51 out of 100 women between ages 16 and 24 who are sexually active had a chlamydia test at their medical appointment.
+The medical group average for the chlamydia screening measure is 54%.
+This means 54 out of 100 women between ages 16 and 24 who are sexually active had a chlamydia test at their medical appointment.

 High rates of chlamydia screening can be a sign of strong clinical care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.